weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

 :::note LIMITATIONS
 Please note that this is an early **pre-release** version.
 It is not yet ready for production use, and not yet feature-complete.

 - It is only compatible with local Weaviate instances.
+It will not work with WCS, for example.
 - It implements:
     - `CUD` operations (previously REST)
     - `query` operations (previously GraphQL `Get`), including `Generative` and `GroupBy` operations.